NixOS/nixpkgs/CONTRIBUTING.md

 #### Tested compilation of all pkgs that depend on this change using `nixpkgs-review`

-If you are updating a package’s version, you can use `nixpkgs-review` to make sure all packages that depend on the updated package still compile correctly.
+If you are modifying a package, you can use `nixpkgs-review` to make sure all packages that depend on the updated package still compile correctly.
 The `nixpkgs-review` utility can look for and build all dependencies either based on uncommitted changes with the `wip` option or specifying a GitHub pull request number.

 Review changes from pull request number 12345: